 Located on a mostly residential section of Prince Street just north of Salem Street, Parziale's is a real neighborhood spot that doesn't see the foot traffic of places on Salem Street or (especially) Hanover Street.
 The shop is actually within shouting distance of the very popular Bova's Bakery at the corner of Prince and Salem, but it doesn't get anything close to the crowds that that spot gets, which is good in a way because Parziale's is downright tiny, with the front area including counters displaying its products, the back area including ovens, food prep sections, and storage areas, and, well, that's about it.
 The shop got its start in the early 20th century, and it certainly still has the feel of an old-world bakery both outside and in.

-Bakery pizza and Sicilian slices tend to be underrated and overlooked, and they are not always easy to find, but when you do find a good spot for them, there are few pizzas that are more satisfying.
-And in the case of the squares at Parziale's Bakery, there's a lot of history behind them, so eating these slices is taking a big step back in time.
-The bakery might not be a household name--especially compared to some of the other more popular shops in the North End--but it is definitely one worth seeking out, especially if you yearn for the "old" North End that seems to be slowly disappearing with time.
+Bakery pizza and Sicilian slices tend to be underrated and overlooked and they are not always easy to find, but when you do find a good spot for them, there are few pizzas that are more satisfying.
+And in the case of the squares at Parziale's Bakery, there's a lot of history behind them, so eating these slices is taking a big step back in time in some ways.
+The shop might not exactly be a household name compared to some of the other more popular bakeries and pastry shops in the neighborhood--but it is definitely one worth seeking out, especially if you yearn for the "old" North End that seems to be slowly disappearing with time.